Iamasink/beat-saber-light-scripts/README.md

 # how to use it??????
 uh ok so it should just workkkk but like you have to change some stuff<br />
-IM so sorry if this is incomprehensiahjdsfkl
+IM so sorry if this is incomprehensiahjdsfkl you gotta download the zip then extract it and you can run the files with node in command line `node.exe "auto light from waveform.js`, or maybe you can run it in vscode but like, its slower i think. is there a better way to do this?? idk fuck you

 Hi<br />
 the `auto light from waveform.js` file has stuff at the top u can change them and then it does the stuff!!!!!! yayu!!!!! yay!!!!!!!!!!!!<br/>